Welcome to Pinpoint!

 We recommend connecting Pinpoint to your calendar so that scheduled interviews are automatically entered into your calendar.
 This means you'll never miss an interview and a link to the candidate's details will be right there in the calendar appointment.

-Step 4: Adjust your email notifications
+Step 5: Adjust your notifications

 If you plan on reviewing all candidates that apply then you can leave your email notification settings as they are.
-You can also opt to receive a daily or weekly digest email rather than an email every time a candidate applies.
-If this is preferable turn off the 'New Application Submitted' email notification and turn on the daily email digest.

 Whether you've opted to receive notifications each time a candidate applies to one of your jobs, or whether you'll only get notified once your HR colleagues have moved someone to the review stage, the notification will contain a button that takes you straight to the candidate's profile where you can view their completed application form and resume.